Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/Readme.md

 # Route 1: Direct Query Processing

-User provides a specific claim or article query to Agent 5 Agent 5: Fact Checker Agent: Checks knowledge graph for existing fact checks, Performs new fact-checking analysis if needed; Returns verified facts to the user
+User: User provides a specific claim or article query to Agent 5 Agent 5: Fact Checker Agent: Checks knowledge graph for existing fact checks, Performs new fact-checking analysis if needed; Returns verified facts to the user

 # Route 2: News Collection and Bias Analysis